Erlitou culture: Relation to traditional accounts

 A major goal of archaeology in China has been the search for the capitals of the Xia and Shang dynasties described in traditional accounts as inhabiting the Yellow River valley.
 These originally oral traditions were recorded much later in histories such as the Bamboo Annals (c.
-300 BC) and the Records of the Grand Historian (1st century BC), and their historicity, particularly regarding the Xia, is an area of debate for the Doubting Antiquity School of Chinese history.
+300 BC) and the Records of the Grand Historian (1st century BC), and their historicity, particularly regarding the Xia, was challenged by the Doubting Antiquity School of Chinese history.
 The discovery of writing in the form of oracle bones at Yinxu in Anyang definitively established the site as the last capital of the Shang, but such evidence is unavailable for earlier sites.

+The Erlitou culture is found in broadly the same area (southern Shanxi and western Henan) and same period (early second millennium BC) as the received texts indicate for the Xia, leading many scholars, especially in China, to identify the Erlitou culture as the material residue of the Xia, with Erlitou as its capital.

 When Xu Xusheng first discovered Erlitou, he suggested that it was Bo, the first capital of the Shang under King Tang in the traditional account.
 Since the late 1970s, archaeologists in China have tended to identify the site with Zhenxun, the last Xia capital.
 The traditional account of the overthrow of the Xia by the Shang has been identified with the ends of each of the four phases of the site by different authors.
 The Xia–Shang–Zhou Chronology Project identified all four phases of Erlitou as Xia, and the construction of the Yanshi walled city as the founding of the Shang.
+As the period indicated by the Bamboo Annals was longer than the span of the Erlitou culture, the project also assigned the later phases of the Wangwan III variant of the Longshan culture to the Xia period.
 Other scholars, particularly outside China, point to the lack of any firm evidence for such an identification, and argue that the historiographical focus of Chinese archaeology is unduly limiting.

 Archaeological evidence of a large outburst flood at Jishi Gorge that destroyed the Lajia site on the upper reaches of the Yellow River has been dated to about 1920 BC.
 This date is shortly before the rise of the Erlitou culture in the middle Yellow River valley and the Yueshi culture in Shandong, following the decline of the Longshan culture in the North China Plain.
 The authors suggest that this flood may have been the basis for the later myth, and contributed to the transition of cultures.
 They further argue that the timing is further evidence for the identification of the Xia with the Erlitou culture.

 However, no evidence of contemporaneous widespread flooding in the North China Plain has yet been found.